PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UX Rule

 - Allows to download PDF file for current Will.
-- PDf section and sorting order are same as the Current Will tab.
+- PDF section and sorting order is the same as the Current Will tab.
 There are some changes.
   - Do not show `Amendment` section in the pdf.
   - For `Specific Bequest` section
     - If there isn't any record available in any section, that section won't be shown.